 *Always come to class with your computer/technology and reading materials and assignments in hand.

 *Always come with plans to participate.

-*Always keep up with the readings even if class discussion has fallen behind.
+*Always keep up with the syllabus and readings even if class discussion has fallen behind.

 *Always treat each other with social and intellectual respect.